nealrobbins/liferay-docs/discover/portal/articles/commerce/01-catalog-management/01-product-categories.markdown

 ### Images

 You may want to upload images and associate them with a product category.
-These images could be displayed on a category display page, on the display pages for products that are assigned to the category, or anywhere else you want to display category content.
+These images can be displayed on a category display page, on the display pages for products that are assigned to the category, or anywhere else you want to display category content.
+NOTE: use cases are unclear.

 To assign images to a category: